If there’s one thing career coaches, schools and parents need to teach people, its how to keep up the job search when you hate it!

-However, how else would they get your stats?
+However, how else would they get your data and stats?
 You’re hardly likely to put your age, race and religious background on your CV – or is that a requirement now?

 Competition may well be fierce, but what’s worse is not having the chance to stand in the first place.